dushansachinda/inter-prceosss-communication/README.md

 ...

 ```
-- You may configure other services the same way as above, `dispatcher.bal`, `passanger-management.bal`, `driver-management.bal` what you may need to change `@docker:Config` names to the respective services
+- You may configure other services the same way as above i.e `dispatcher.bal`, `passanger-management.bal`, `driver-management.bal` what you may need to change `@docker:Config` names to the respective services

 - `@docker:Config` annotation is used to provide the basic docker image configurations for the sample. `@docker:CopyFiles` is used to copy the JMS broker jar files into the ballerina bre/lib folder.
 You can provide multiple files as an array to field `files` of CopyFiles docker annotation. `@docker:Expose {}` is used to expose the port.